streamnative/pulsar-hub/connectors/debezium-mongodb-source/v4.0.3/debezium-mongodb-source.md

   }'
 ```

+{% callout title="Note" type="note" %}
+1. The `--parallelism` must be set to **1**.
+Debezium connectors do not support parallel consumption within a single instance.
+If you need to process tables in parallel, you can deploy multiple connector instances, each configured for different database schemas or tables.
+2. You can set multiple tables for "table.whitelist", and the connector will send data from each table to a different topic of pulsar.
+The topic naming rule is: "{{database.server.name}}.{{table.name}}".
+For examples: "public/default/mydbserver.public.io-test".
+{% /callout %}

 The `--source-config` is the minimum necessary configuration for starting this connector, and it is a JSON string.
 You need to substitute the relevant parameters with your own.

 If you want to configure more parameters, see [Configuration Properties](#configuration-properties) for reference.